How the City Works

 The City Council develops broad, policy priorities which are updated regularly.
 Each priority contains a range of specific programs, projects, policies, or processes which the City Manager, Department Directors, and staff use in developing the actual detailed work programs for the various City departments.
 In short, the Council develops policy, and the City Manager and staff implement those policies on a day-to-day basis.

-In addition to the regular public Council meeting every month, the City Manager meets weekly with the Mayor, and also has meetings with other members of the Council individually or as part of ad hoc or standing committees, on an as-needed basis.
-Through these meetings and other contact with Council members, the City Manager is able to distill their policy direction into action for the City.
+In addition to the regular public Council meeting every month, the City Manager and City Secretary meet weekly with the Mayor, and also has meetings with other members of the Council individually or as part of ad hoc or standing committees, on an as-needed basis.
+These meetings allow staff to translate policy and direction into action for the City.